-There are no laws that prevent you from visiting a doctor without your parents or guardians.
+There are no laws that stop you from seeing the doctor without your parents or guardians.
 However, if you plan on going alone, you should contact the doctors’ office beforehand to confirm you want the appointment to be kept private.

-While a doctor can attend an appointment with you without your parents or guardians, a doctor can only give you medical treatment (for example, prescribe you medication) if you give informed consent.
-Before you can give your consent to medical treatment, the doctor must make sure you understand the medical advice they have given you, the consequences of any treatment, and any alternative treatments that may be available.
+While you can see a doctor without your parents or guardians, a doctor can only give you medical treatment (eg prescribe you medication) if you give informed consent (except in emergencies where it is necessary to save your life or prevent serious damage to your health).
+Before you can give your consent to medical treatment, the doctor must make sure you understand the medical advice they have given you, the consequences of any treatment and any alternative treatments that may be available.

-Whether you can consent to medical treatment depends on how old you are and how serious the treatment is relative to your level of maturity.
+Whether you can consent to medical treatment depends on things like how old you are and how serious the treatment is.
 Generally:

 Sometimes you might need emergency medical treatment.
-A medical practitioner is permitted to carry out medical treatment on you if you are aged under 16 without your consent or the consent of your parents or guardians if they believe it is necessary to treat you to save your life or prevent serious damage to your health.
+A medical practitioner is allowed to carry out medical treatment on you if you are aged under 16 without your consent or the consent of your parents or guardians, if they believe it is necessary to treat you to save your life or prevent serious damage to your health.

-Medicare is a government service that pays some or all of the cost for Australian citizens, Australian permanent residents and other persons living in Australia to receive certain medical services (like visits to the doctor, dentist or hospital).
-In order to use Medicare you must have a Medicare card.
+Medicare is a government service that pays some or all of the cost for Australian citizens, Australian permanent residents and other people living in Australia to receive certain medical services (like visits to the doctor, dentist or hospital).
+You must have a Medicare card to use Medicare.
 Information about Medicare cards can be found here.

 Not all medical services will be paid for by Medicare.
 You should ask about payment options before you make your appointment with your doctor.
 In particular, you should ask:

 |Bulk billing||When your doctor accepts your Medicare card as payment for the appointment.|